Consensys/doc.tessera/docs/Concepts/Privacy-Groups.md

 When running in [Orion](../HowTo/Configure/Tessera.md#orion-mode) mode, Tessera supports operations related to privacy groups such as managing privacy group data and handling transactions that are intended for a privacy group.

-There are two types of Privacy Groups:
+Two types of privacy group:

 1. `legacy`
 2. `pantheon`

-Each privacy group is identified by a unique `privacyGroupId`.
+A unique `privacyGroupId` is used to identify individual privacy group.

 For private transactions sent to a privacy group, the  corresponding `privacyGroupId` is stored alongside the transaction.